2018 Pakistani general election: Election day

 The election results were scheduled to be released 2am the next day; however, this was delayed due to glitches in "Results Transmission System" (RTS), an Android and iPhone-based app that was to be used for sending results from 85,000 polling stations to the ECP headquarters.
+Xinhua reported that during the RTS breakdown, PTI was leading in 108 National Assembly seats, later final results issued by the election commission showed that PTI had won 116 seats.
 The system was initially running smoothly but started to malfunction when the results started pouring in large numbers.
 Another issue was related to weak wifi and 3G signals: presiding officers could not get strong enough signals inside the polling station to transmit the result, and were not allowed to leave the station (to get better signals) until they had transmitted the result.
 Eventually the election results were sent back to the ECP via fax.
 Some alleged the delays were due to a "conspiracy".